dilab-masters/SESE/README.md

 python caption-to-scene-graph.py
 ~~~

-Then you can find your parsed dataset on `data/scene_graph.csv`.
+Then you can get your parsed dataset on `data/scene_graph.csv`.
 </br></br>

 ## Usage of SESE